Retention of CO Ice and Gas Within 486958 Arrokoth: Estimating the Longevity and Outgassing Rates of CO at Arrokoth

 For all three values of $r_p$ considered, the maximum rate of CO molecules produced via sublimation after 4.55 Gyr ($\dot N \le 2\times 10^{22} {\rm s}^{-1}$) is also well below the \textit{New Horizons} upper limit $\dot N_{{\rm max}}$.
 We observe that as $T_t$ is varied and all other quantities are held fixed, the following trends emerge for $\dot N$ after 4.55 Gyr (Figure \ref{depth_production}B): (1) because the intrinsic sublimation rate is high for higher values of $T_t$, the CO sublimation front advances deeper into the interior, resulting in an effectively reduced surface area and a correspondingly low value of $\dot N$.
-(2) As $T_t$ is steadily reduced, the depth to which the front has advanced is less, the emitting surface area ($A_b = \zeta^2 A_s$) is larger, and $\dot N$ increases.
+(2) As $T_t$ is steadily reduced, the front will not advance as significant of a distance into the interior, and so the emitting surface area ($A_b = \zeta^2 A_s$) is larger, and $\dot N$ increases.
 (3) When $T_t$ is further lowered, the sublimation rate from the emitting front reduces substantially due to the Arrhenius dependence of $P_{{\rm vap}}(T_t)$.
-Despite the fact that the total emitting surface area is much larger, since the sublimation front has barely advanced, the net $\dot N$ decreases.
+Despite the fact that the total emitting surface area is much larger, because the sublimation front has barely advanced, the net $\dot N$ decreases.